RubixML/ML/README.md

 ```

 ### Dense
-Dense layers are fully connected hidden layers, meaning each neuron is connected to each other neuron in the previous layer by a weighted *synapse*.
+Dense layers are fully connected neuronal layers, meaning each neuron is connected to each other in the previous layer by a weighted *synapse*.
 The majority of the parameters in a standard feedforward network are usually contained within the Dense hidden layers of the network.

 #### Parameters:
 | # | Param | Default | Type | Description |